Thinking of unplugging on a rusticator vacation in Maine? Or need a dose of vintage seaside charm?

-Portland is the perfect place to start your coastal Maine road trip.
+Portland is the perfect place to start your 10 days in Maine road trip.
 Located on a peninsula jutting into Casco Bay, Portland is a rare metropolis in a state filled with small hamlets.

 The museum has an impressive collection of late 19th and early 20th century art, including works by Andrew Wyeth, John Singer Sargent, Winslow Homer, and Marsden Hartley.
 It also hosts traveling international exhibits.